EdiBERT, a generative model for image editing: Related work

 \subsection{Autoregressive image generation}

-The use of autoregressive transformer models \cite{vaswani2017attention} in computer vision has been made possible by two simultaneous research branches.
-First, the extensive deployment of attention mechanisms such as non-local means algorithms \cite{buades2005non}, non-local neural networks \cite{wang2018non}, and attention layers in GANs \cite{zhang2019self, pmlr-v139-hudson21a}.
-Second, the development of generative models sequentially inferring pixels via autoregressive convolutional networks such as PixelCNN \cite{van2016pixel, oord2016conditional}.
-Both of these works pave the way for the adoption of autoregressive transformers models in image generation \cite{parmar2018image}.
+The use of autoregressive transformer models \citep{vaswani2017attention} in computer vision has been made possible by two simultaneous research branches.
+First, the extensive deployment of attention mechanisms such as non-local means algorithms \citep{buades2005non}, non-local neural networks \citep{wang2018non}, and attention layers in GANs \citep{zhang2019self,pmlr-v139-hudson21a}.
+Second, the development of generative models sequentially inferring pixels via autoregressive convolutional networks such as PixelCNN \citep{van2016pixel,oord2016conditional}.
+Both of these works pave the way for the adoption of autoregressive transformers models in image generation \citep{parmar2018image}.
 The main interest of such formulation resides in a principled and tractable log-likelihood estimation of the empirical data.
 However, classical attention layers have a complexity scaling with the square of the sequence length, which is a bottleneck to scale to high-resolution images.

-Recently, \cite{esser2021taming} trained convolutional VQGAN and created a new way to apply transformers for computer vision based on the discrete representation proposed by \cite{van2017neural}.
+Recently, \citet{esser2021taming} were the first to apply autoregressive transformers on the discrete representation proposed by \citet{van2017neural}.
 In this framework, an encoder $E$, a decoder $D$, and a codebook/dictionary $Z$ are learned simultaneously to represent images with a single sequence of tokens.
 An autoregressive model is trained to generate these token sequences directly, stressing that high-capacity expressive transformers can generate realistic high-resolution images.
-To summarize, this framework consists of three main steps: \begin{enumerate} \item Training a VQGAN, a set of encoder/decoder/codebook $(E, D, Z)$ with perceptual and adversarial losses. \item Training an autoregressive transformer to maximize the log-likelihood of the encoded sequences. \item At inference, sampling a sequence with the transformer and decoding it with the decoder $D$. \end{enumerate} This representation also allowed to improve a state-of-the-art text-to-image model translation that is DALL-E \cite{ramesh2021zero}.
+To summarize, this framework consists of three main steps: \begin{enumerate} \item Training a VQGAN, a set of encoder/decoder/codebook $(E, D, Z)$ with perceptual and adversarial losses. \item Training an autoregressive transformer to maximize the log-likelihood of the encoded sequences. \item At inference, sampling a sequence with the transformer and decoding it with the decoder $D$. \end{enumerate} This representation also allowed to improve DALL-E \citep{ramesh2021zero}, a state-of-the-art text-to-image model translation.